What Is Encephalitis?

 - vision problems

-- problems hearing
+- hearing problems

-- those who had coma-like symptoms
+- people who have had coma-like symptoms

 - loss of brain function

 - problems with speech, behavior, memory, and

 Depending on the type and severity of encephalitis, it may be

 therapy: to improve strength, coordination, balance, and flexibility

 therapy: to help relearn muscle control needed for talking

 to help with coping strategies, mood disorders, or personality changes

 Encephalitis isn’t always preventable, but you can lower your